-For more tips about unplugging for the weekend, visit the National Day of Unplugging and the Moxie Institute’s “Technology Shabbat” page.
+For more tips about unplugging for the weekend, visit the National Day of Unplugging and 24/6: The Power of Unplugging One Day A Week.

 Grab a PJ Library book or head over to your local library to check out some new-to-you books, graphic novels, and magazines.
 Read aloud with your whole family or pick out an article in a newspaper to read and discuss together.
 See PJ Library’s tips for reading aloud as a family here.